kleph/dcos-docs/1.10/installing/development/gui-installer/prerequisites/index.md

 ### DC/OS setup file

 Download and save the [DC/OS setup file][3] to your bootstrap node.
 This file is used to create your customized DC/OS build file.

+### Docker

+Docker must be installed on all bootstrap and cluster nodes.
+The supported versions of Docker are:

+- 1.13.x
+- 1.12.x
+- 1.11.x

+**Recommendations**

+* Docker 1.11.x - 1.13.x is recommended <a href="https://github.com/docker/docker/issues/9718" target="_blank">for stability reasons</a>.

+* Do not use Docker `devicemapper` storage driver in `loop-lvm` mode.
+For more information, see [Docker and the Device Mapper storage driver](https://docs.docker.com/engine/userguide/storagedriver/device-mapper-driver/).

+* Prefer `OverlayFS` or `devicemapper` in `direct-lvm` mode when choosing a production storage driver.
+For more information, see Docker's <a href="https://docs.docker.com/engine/userguide/storagedriver/selectadriver/" target="_blank">Select a Storage Driver</a>.

+* Manage Docker on CentOS with systemd. systemd handles starting Docker on boot and restarting it when it crashes.

+* Run Docker commands as the root user (with `sudo`) or as a user in the <a href="https://docs.docker.com/engine/installation/linux/centos/#create-a-docker-group" target="_blank">docker user group</a>.

 ### Docker NGINX (advanced installer)